Tayabas Basilica: History

-Catholic presence of Tayabas was established in 1578 by Franciscan priests Fray Juán Portocarrero de Plasencia and Fray Diego de Oropesa de San José, known as the “Apostles of Laguna and Tayabas”.
+Catholic presence of Tayabas was established in 1578 by Franciscan priests Juán Portocarrero de Plasencia and Diego de Oropesa de San José, known as the "Apostles of Laguna and Tayabas".
 In 1580, the town of Tayabas was established as a parish with Michael the Archangel as its patron saint.
 Like most churches in the Philippines during the Spanish colonial era, the first church was a camarin-type structure of bamboo, nipa and anahaw built between 1580 and 1585 under the Franciscan friars.

 The church was repaired under the supervision of Saint Pedro Bautista in 1590.
-In the same year, the Catholic Church obtained permission from the Superior Government to build the church using stone.
+In the same year, the Catholic Church obtained permission from the Superior government to build the church using stone.
 Upon the order of Saint Pedro Bautista, leader of the Franciscans, the church was rebuilt in 1600 using bricks; this building was later destroyed by earthquake in 1743 earthquake, leaving only the walls standing.
 Due to the growing number of Catholics in Tayabas, the church was again rebuilt and extended.
-It was further expanded under the term of Father Benito de la Pila between 1856 and 1866 with the addition of the transept in the shape of a rotunda and cupola.
+It was further expanded under the term of Benito de la Pila between 1856 and 1866 with the addition of the transept in the shape of a rotunda and cupola.
 The brick tile roof was replaced with galvanized iron sheets in 1894.